-B. Proposals that will result in the loss of trees which have visual and/or amenity value in the Prinsted Conservation Area or mature trees or hedgerows elsewhere in the Parish, either as part of a landscape scheme or as part of the construction works of a development, will not be supported unless it can be demonstrated a loss is unavoidable and minimal with new mature trees planted as replacements within the site boundary.
+B. Proposals that will result in the loss of trees which have visual and/or amenity value in the Prinsted Conservation Area or mature trees or hedgerows elsewhere in the Parish, either as part of a landscape scheme or as part of the construction works of a development, will not be supported.